 Disposed of as Trash

-Though plastic can be reused, most of the bottles and polythene bags are disposed of as trash after a single use.
+Though plastic can be reused, most of the bottles and polythene bags are disposed of as trash after a single-use.
 This increases pollution to a great extent on land as well as oceans.
 The problem is even more serious in developing and underdeveloped countries.

 This is another reason for growing plastic pollution.
 The disposable products that we use take years to decompose.
-The strong chemical bonds increase the life of plastics making it difficult to decompose.
+The strong chemical bonds increase the life of plastics making them difficult to decompose.
 Simple plastic products take approximately 45-100 years to decompose whereas complex products need 100-600 years to decompose.
 The harm caused by plastic products is evident.